10 – Public Defender (State of Alert)

 # 7 – Kick Out The Jams (Bad Brains)

 This cover of the MC5 classic by hardcore stalwarts Bad Brains was recorded for the soundtrack to the cult film Pump Up The Volume released in 1990 and features Rollins as a guest vocalist.
 The film starred Christian Slater as a high school misfit running a pirate radio station and the soundtrack featured several prominent alternative artists such as The Pixies and Sonic Youth.
 It was released through MCA Records and reached Number 50 on the Billboard charts.

 Rollins has always been a huge MC5 fan and here he and his peers in Bad Brains are re-recording the song for a new generation.
 It is a song that has always been synonymous with youthful rebellion and this version successfully manages to maintain its spirit and ethos.

-Aside from Kennan, Tools line-up on this album was guitarist Adam Jones, drummer Danny Carey and bassist Paul D’amour who left the band shortly afterwards.
-It was released through Zoo entertainment.
+Aside from Kennan, Tools line-up on this album was guitarist Adam Jones, drummer Danny Carey and bassist Paul D’amour who left the band shortly afterward.
+It was released through Zoo Entertainment.
 The band produced it themselves along with Sylvia Massey.